Comparing the degrees of incompatibility inherent in probabilistic physical theories

 This region is depicted in Fig.~\ref{fig:qubit}.

-We are now ready to define the main concept of this Letter.
-A global joint measurability feature of a probabilistic theory PT is characterized by the intersection of all the sets $J(\M_1,\M_2)$ across all instances of PT, and we denote
+In addition to describing the incompatibility of pairs of observables, the concept of a joint measurability region also provides a means to compare {the degrees of incompatibility inherent in entire theories.} A global joint measurability feature of a probabilistic theory PT is characterized by the intersection of all the sets $J(\M_1,\M_2)$ across all instances of PT, and we denote